Crews search for missing in Tennessee deluge that killed 22

 “I would expect, given the number of fatalities, that we’re going to see mostly recovery efforts at this point rather than rescue efforts,” Tennessee Emergency Management Director Patrick Sheehan said.

 The Humphreys County Sheriff Office Facebook page filled with people looking fo r missing friends and family.
-GoFundMe pages were made asking for help for funeral expenses for the dead, including 7-month-old twins swept from their father's arms as they tried to escape.
+GoFundMe pages asked for help for funeral expenses for the dead, including 7-month-old twins swept from their father's arms as they tried to escape.

 Up to 17 inches (43 centimeters) of rain fell in Humphreys County in less than 24 hours Saturday, shattering the Tennessee record for one-day rainfall by more than 3 inches (8 centimeters), the National Weather Service said.